madetech/data-tech-reviews/articles/iceberg/iceberg.md

 #### Structured streaming

 Iceberg supports both reading and writing Dataframes using Sparks native structured streaming API (`spark.readStream` and `spark.writeStream`) in analogy to Delta Live Tables.
 However, Iceberg doesn't yet include any explicit orchestration functionality for managing the resulting live tables.
 These streams are processed as microbatches similar to Databricks closed-source implementation.

+#### Catalog

+Iceberg supplies [two implementations](https://iceberg.apache.org/docs/latest/spark-configuration/#catalog-configuration) of catalogs that integrate directly with Spark:

+* `org.apache.iceberg.spark.SparkCatalog`: supports a Hive Metastore or a Hadoop warehouse as a catalog
+* `org.apache.iceberg.spark.SparkSessionCatalog`: adds support for Iceberg tables to Spark’s built-in catalog, and delegates to the built-in catalog for non-Iceberg tables

 ### Hive